khanlab/scattr/docs/contributing/contributing.md

 you will need installed on your machine.
 You can find installation instructions on the [Poetry website](https://python-poetry.org/docs/master/#installation).

-SCATTR also have a few dependencies outside of python, including popular neuroimaging packages like `ANTs`, `Freesurfer`, `MRtrix3`, and others.
-We **strongly** recommend using SCATTR with the `--use-singularity` flag, which will pull and use the requiremed containers, unless you are comfortable using installing and using all of these tools yourself.
+SCATTR also has a few dependencies outside of python, including popular neuroimaging packages like `ANTs`, `Freesurfer`, `MRtrix3`, and others.
+We **strongly** recommend using SCATTR with the `--use-singularity` flag, which will pull and use the required containers, unless you are comfortable using installing and using all of these tools yourself.

 _Note: These instructions are only recommended if you are making changes to the